tudelft3d/website/README.md

 ## Code, projects, homepage images, etc.

 Add the details of a new project/code/staff in `_data/` in the YAML (.yml) file.
-The related mages should go in the appropriate folder in `img/`.
+The related images should go in the appropriate folder in `img/`.
 Pages will be generated automatically from these.

 ## Adding blog/news posts